garrandall/popular-music-data/tracks/close-nick-jonas-tove-lo.md

 Ain't going backwards, won't ask for space
 Cause space was just a word made up by someone who's afraid to get too...

-Close, ooh
+Close, oh
-Oh, so close, ooh
+Oh, so close, oh
-I want you close, ooh
+I want you close, oh
-Cause space was just a word made up by someone who's afraid to get close, ooh Oh, so close, ooh
+Cause space was just a word made up by someone who's afraid to get close, oh Oh, so close, oh
-I want you close, ooh
+I want you close, oh
 Oh, I want you close, and close ain't close enough, no